 Not even with the deceptive lies of those who falsely claim that any part of a day is a day could it be true.
 Messiah said He would be in the ground for three days AND three nights.
 Jews did not consider someone actually dead until AFTER three days.
 That is why He waited until the fourth day to raise Lazarus from the dead.

-Add to the equation the fact that Jewish days begin and end at sundown, and now you’re left with Him being in the tomb Saturday night (since scripture is clear they rushed to get Him into the tomb by sundown, and sundown starts a new day), then Saturday night and day, then Sunday night (He rose again during the night before daylight)?
+Add to the equation the fact that Jewish days began and ended at sundown, and now you’re left with Him being in the tomb right before sundown Friday (and scripture is clear they rushed to get Him into the tomb by sundown, and sundown starts a new day); so, Saturday night and day, then Sunday night (He rose again during the night before daylight)?
 How many days and nights is that?

 So again, just be honest.
 There is no possible way that He was crucified on a Friday and rose again Sunday morning.
 Why is that important?
 If something that simple, that you have believed your whole life, is not true, then what else have you been taught that is not true?